AlxMedia/featureon/readme.txt

 == Copyright ==

-MagazinerTwo WordPress Theme, Copyright 2018 AlxMedia MagazinerTwo is distributed under the terms of the GNU GPL
+Featureon WordPress Theme, Copyright 2018 AlxMedia Featureon is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by